-Fujifilm X100 versus Sony A77
+Fujifilm X100 vs Sony A77

-The Fujifilm FinePix X100 and the Sony Alpha SLT-A77 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and August 2011.
+The Fujifilm FinePix X100 and the Sony Alpha SLT-A77 are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and August 2011.
 The X100 is a fixed lens compact, while the A77 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Fujifilm X100 vs Sony A77

 An illustration of the physical size and weight of the Fujifilm X100 and the Sony A77 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is considerably larger (57 percent) than the Fujifilm X100.
 It is noteworthy in this context that the A77 is splash and dust-proof, while the X100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100 has a lens built in, whereas the A77 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.